AuburnSports - Gauging Auburn's bracketology, statistical strengths and weaknesses

 Remaining Q-II games (4): vs. Alabama, vs. Tennessee, at Missouri, at Georgia

-Quadrant III games (6-0): win at South Alabama, win vs. Furman, South Carolina, New Mexico, Colgate, Georgia
+Quadrant III games (7-0): win at South Alabama, win vs. Furman, South Carolina, New Mexico, Colgate, Georgia, Vanderbilt

 Remaining Q-III games (2): vs. Ole Miss, vs. Texas A&M